spacemeshos/go-spacemesh/.github/ISSUE_TEMPLATE.md

 4. You must write go unit tests for all types and methods when submitting a component, and integration tests if you submit a feature
 5. When ready for code review, submit a PR from your repo back to branch `develop`
 6. Attach relevant issue to PR

+New epic template
+-
+# The Motivation
+TODO: How does this epic contribute to the Spacemesh node?

+# The Requirement
+TODO: What is the expected behaviour of this epic?